e-fx/e-fx.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ## The account opening is totally free

 1. Go to XM Official Website

-   It may take only 2 minutes to complete the online registration with XM.

 2. Fill in the required fields

    In the first section, you need to fill in the following details: